-Rebranding 60 – It’s Time to Start Living!
+Rebranding 60 – How to Start Your Superlife!

 Bridget and I once lived on a little island in the English Channel.
 We did all the usual things.
 We got married and had children.
 Between us, we had various projects, like founding a prep school and running an estate agency.
 We even wrote a TV cartoon series and founded IVA (International Virtual Assistants).